ELReedHerbarium/TargetCaptureWorkshop/Session4.GeneTrees.md

 ### Create mamba environment

+Login to HPCC as you have done in previous sessions.

 We will prepare a `mamba` environment as you did in the last session to install the three softwares we will use today: `mafft`, `trimal`, and `iqtree`

 ```